tessavdheiden/SafeCritic/notebooks/readme.txt

 Model: the machine learning model that takes an input and predict an output.
 It contains essential parameters that define the structure of the prediction model, dedicated functions for the specific model like building the model and preprocessing data.
 It is a static entity that doesn’t actually do the computing by itself.

-Learner: class that runs learning tasks on the model given data.
-It is tied to one or more models to perform dynamic operations.
-It can take different types like a classifier or a matcher depending on the type of model and loss to optimize.
-It encapsulates tasks like making prediction, extracting features, serializing and deserializing trained model from a file.
-It connects model and data, kinda like the C in MVC.